Muon conversion to an eletron in nuclei in the $B-L$ symmetric SSM: Abstract

 \section{Abstract}

-After a few years, COMET experiment at J-PARC and Mu2e experiment at Fermilab will probe $\mu-e$ conversion rate in the vicinity of $\mathcal{O}(10^{-17})$ for Al target with high experimental sensitivity.
-Within framework of the minimal supersymmetric extension of the Standard Model with local $\emph{B-L}$ gauge symmetry (B-LSSM), we analyze the lepton flavor violating (LFV) process $\mu-e$ conversion in nuclei.
-Considered the constraint of the experimental upper limit of the LFV rare decay $\mu\rightarrow e\gamma$, the $\mu-e$ conversion rates in nuclei within the B-LSSM can achieve $\mathcal{O}(10^{-12})$, which is five orders of magnitude larger than the future experimental sensitivity at the Mu2e and COMET experiments and may be detected in near future.
+In a few years, the COMET experiment at J-PARC and the Mu2e experiment at Fermilab will probe the $\mu-e$ conversion rate in the vicinity of $\mathcal{O}(10^{-17})$ for an Al target with high experimental sensitivity.
+Within the framework of the minimal supersymmetric extension of the Standard Model with local $B-L$ gauge symmetry (B-LSSM), we analyze the lepton flavor violating (LFV) process of $\mu-e$ conversion in nuclei.
+Considering the constraint of the experimental upper limit of the LFV rare decay $\mu\rightarrow e\gamma$, the $\mu-e$ conversion rates in nuclei within the B-LSSM can achieve $\mathcal{O}(10^{-12})$, which is 5 orders of magnitude larger than the future experimental sensitivity at the Mu2e and COMET experiments and may be detected in the near future.

 \keywords{Supersymmetry, $\mu-e$ conversion, Lepton Flavor Violation}